 Aria has sat on Canada Council and Dora Award juries, been an Invited Guest Contributor to the 20th anniversary Canadian Arts Summit, talked on interdisciplinary panels for TAPA’s INDIEX as well as DarkNights and in 2017 she was chosen to participate as one of Culture Days' Youth Arts Ambassadors.
 Aria’s work in dance film has led her to being Kaeja d’Dance’s resident videographer and editor for the past five years.
 Independently, through film, she has collaborated with many of Toronto’s leading dance artists and organizations.
-Aria has done videography and editing for Dreamwalker Dance Company, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, CDA-ADC, YMI, Tziporah Productions and the Pulse Ontario Dance Conference, to name a few.
+Aria has done videography and editing for Dreamwalker Dance Company, MOonhORsE Dance Theatre, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, CDA-ADC, YMI, Tziporah Productions and the Pulse Ontario Dance Conference, to name a few.